NII-Kobayashi/GLMCC/README.md

 Please contact [Ryota Kobayashi](http://research.nii.ac.jp/~r-koba/en/contact.html) if you want to use the code for commercial purposes.

 ## The program was developed by
-Junichi Haruna

-## The program was debugged by
-Masahiro Naito
+Junichi Haruna and Masahiro Naito